Outdoor Adventure Getaway

-In spring/summer you can enjoy swimming, paddling, walking, hiking, cycling at the waterfront, in local parks or conservation areas.
-In cooler weather there are indoor options for fitness, sports of all sorts, climbing, winter sports etc. Here are a few of the more unique opportunities… call us for more ideas or check the website.
+In spring/summer, you can enjoy swimming, paddling, walking, hiking, and cycling at the waterfront, in local parks or in conservation areas.
+In cooler weather, there are indoor options for fitness, sports of all sorts, climbing, winter sports etc. Here are a few of the more unique opportunities.

 Day 1 – Waterfront

 Bring your bikes, blades or your runners and plan to follow the waterfront trail.
 If you start in the downtown area you can head towards the Royal Botanical Gardens where you can enjoy lunch at one of their on-site restaurants and then return downtown to spend the evening.
-Within a short walk of the downtown is The Beachway where you will find seasonal Beach Rentals of paddleboats, stand-up boards, kayaks, canoes and beach spots.
-This beach is a hidden oasis just minutes from shops, dining, attractions etc. We often walk from our office to the lift bridge at lunch or after work and it is a great place to take a break, get some exercise and enjoy the beautiful lake views.
+Within a short walk of the downtown is The Beachway where you will find a hidden oasis just minutes from shops, dining, attractions etc. We often walk from our office to the lift bridge at lunch or after work and it is a great place to take a break, get some exercise and enjoy the beautiful lake views.

-You may want to plan your getaway around some of the many runs/walks/rides that are hosted here in the city including Robbie Burns Run – last Sunday in January, Chilly Half Marathon – 1st Sunday in March, Around the Bay Race – last Sunday in March or Santa 5k Run – in December where you run with 3,000+ Santas.
+You may want to plan your getaway around some of the many runs/walks/rides that are hosted here in the city including the Robbie Burns Run – last Sunday in January, the Chilly Half Marathon – 1st Sunday in March, or the Around the Bay Race – last Sunday in March.

 If you want to extend your activity into the evening here are a few options for you.
-A couple of new options have opened up recently include Viking’s Landing Burlington’s axe throwing and virtual reality centre and Activate which has unique game rooms.
-Enjoy mini-putt or practice your drive at Within Range.
-Have fun and socialize while trying glow in the dark bowling at Burlington Bowl .
-We had a summer staff get-together there and had some great food from Brooklyns.
-This on-site restaurant was featured on the t.v. show Restaurant Makeover and has a fun 50’s theme.
-Another fabulous bowling and lazer tag location is Splitsville.
+A couple of new options have opened up recently including Bad Axe Throwing and Activate which has unique game rooms.
+Enjoy some mini-putt or practice your drive at Within Range.
+Have fun and socialize while trying glow-in-the-dark bowling at Burlington Bowl.
+We had a summer staff get-together there and had some great food from Brooklyn’s.
+This on-site restaurant was featured on the t.v. show Restaurant Makeover and has a fun 50s theme.
+Another fabulous bowling and laser tag location is Splitsville.
 For other unique ideas check out Fun Activities.